 The 4K camera can automatically track movement and adjust to find the perfect room framing regardless how many people like to move around.
 There's even a 5x HD zoom to make sure the setup is also well suited for smaller groups or single users.

-It's a pricey product, but for a business that needs to make frequent group broadcasts, the investment should prove itself worthy of such an expense.
+It's a pricey product, so even if you're a professional, there might be better value options for you on this list.
+However, for a business that needs to make frequent group broadcasts, the investment should prove itself worthy of such an expense.